Updated January, 2022

 Located just up Blackcomb Mountain at mid-station, the Tube Park is an easy activity for teens to do by themselves.
 They can use the Excalibur Gondola at the base of Whistler Mountain (no pass required – just don’t take skis) to get up to Base 2 and then follow the signs to the Tube Park – an easy, five-minute walk.
 They must be over 12 years old and be at least 41 inches tall (103 centimetres) to go by themselves.

 You can buy a ticket online or in-person at a Whistler Blackcomb guest relations window.
 There is a waiver a parent / guardian who is over 16 needs to sign, but they can then go up by themselves.
-It’s open daily from 11 AM to 6 PM (depending on snow conditions).
+It’s open weekdays from 11 AM to 6 PM, and weekends from 10 AM to 6 PM (depending on snow conditions).

 Minimum age with an adult: Children must be at least three years of age and a minimum height of 36 inches (91 centimetres) tall to tube.
 Children between 36 inches (91 centimetres) and 41 inches (103 centimetres) tall are restricted to the mini-kids lane from the halfway point.